 The Skimming Question

-One of the things that scares home cooks away from making stock is the idea that it needs to be carefully tended to, skimmed frequently of oil and scum that floats to the surface.
+One of the things that scares home cooks away from making stock is the idea that it needs to be carefully tended to, skimmed frequently of oil and scum that float to the surface.

 I wanted to see whether skipping the skimming was really such a big deal, so I made two more batches of stock, both exactly the same, except one I skimmed and one I didn't.
-Because skimming removes liquid, I adjusted volumes after cooking, as I had done with the above stocks, to make sure we were tasting approximately equal concentration ratios.
+Because skimming removes liquid, I adjusted volumes after cooking, as I had done with the above-described stocks, to make sure we were tasting approximately equal concentration ratios.

 I don't have a great explanation for this, but here's one theory I've come up with: A lot of the scum that initially floats to the surface of a stock is protein from some of the meat's fluids.
-When making consommé, which is concentrated crystal-clear broth, one of the classic techniques for clarifying the liquid is with a protein raft on the surface, often made from egg whites.
+When you're making consommé, which is concentrated, crystal-clear broth, one of the classic techniques for clarifying the liquid is with a protein raft on the surface, often made from egg whites.
 Perhaps, at a gentle enough simmer, the protein blobs that come to the surface of the stock end up working like a consommé's protein raft, trapping particles in the broth and clarifying it in the process.
 If the stock is simmered and handled gently enough, those impurities won't be distributed back into the broth and can be fine-strained out.

 Either way, this test suggests that as long as you keep the heat low and have a fine-mesh strainer, you're safe letting the stock be without skimming it.
 As for the fat that accumulates on the surface, I find it easiest to remove once the stock has chilled and the fat has congealed on the surface.*

-* It is worth mentioning, though, that I tested these stocks in smaller batch sizes: It's possible that larger batches could generate a deeper layer of grease on the surface, which, in turn, could affect the stock's flavor and clarity in a different way.
+* It is worth mentioning, though, that I tested these stocks in smaller batch sizes.
+It's possible that larger batches could generate a deeper layer of grease on the surface, which, in turn, could affect the stock's flavor and clarity in a different way.

 The Ratio and Cooking Time

-Once you've got this basic stock down, you can either stick with it, or try some of the more ambitious upgrades that I mentioned above.
+Once you've got this basic stock down, you can either stick with it or try some of the more ambitious upgrades that I mentioned above.
 Just think how badass you'll feel buying chicken feet!